 Mopidy runs on all versions of Raspberry Pi.
-However, note that Raspberry Pi 2 B’s CPU is approximately six times as powerful as Raspberry Pi 1 and Raspberry Pi Zero, so Mopidy will be more joyful to use on a Raspberry Pi 2.
+However, note that the later models are significantly more powerful than the Raspberry Pi 1 and Raspberry Pi Zero; Mopidy will run noticably faster on the later models.

-Download the latest Jessie or Jessie Lite disk image from http://www.raspberrypi.org/downloads/raspbian/.
+Download the latest Raspbian Desktop or Lite disk image from https://www.raspberrypi.org/downloads/raspbian/.

 Flash the Raspbian image you downloaded to your SD card.